dreadwail/study/ruby/soccer_ranking/README.md

 In this league, a draw (tie) is worth 1 point and a win is worth 3 points.
 A loss is worth 0 points.
 If two or more teams have the same number of points, they should have the same rank and be printed in alphabetical order (as in the tie for 3rd place in the sample data).

+See [INSTRUCTIONS.md](INSTRUCTIONS.md) for a detailed breakdown of the problem.

 ## Setup

     $ gem build dreadwail_soccer.gemspec